-Africa's cases above 1,000; presidents defy own travel bans
+Africa lockdowns begin as coronavirus cases above 1,000

+ABUJA, Nigeria — Lockdowns have begun in Africa as coronavirus cases rise above 1,000, while Nigeria on Saturday announced it is closing airports to all incoming international flights for one month in the continent's most populous country.

+Rwanda said all unnecessary movements outside the home are banned for two weeks as of midnight except for essential services such as health care and shopping.
+The East African nation, which has 17 cases, told all public and private employees to work from home.
+Tunisia earlier imposed a lockdown as well.

-OUAGADOUGOU, Burkina Faso — Africa's cases of the coronavirus rose above 1,000 on Saturday while two heads of state appeared to defy their own travel restrictions to attend another president's inauguration.
+Meanwhile, two African heads of state appeared to defy their own travel restrictions to attend another president's inauguration.

-Angola announced its first cases, meaning at least 40 of Africa's 54 countries are now affected.
-Congo reported its first death; Burkina Faso reported two new ones.
-Somalia said it's lifting its ban on international flights for two days so stranded citizens can come home.
-And Ethiopia's electoral authorities discussed the virus' effect on a major national election later this year.
+Uganda, Eritrea and Angola announced their first cases, meaning 42 of Africa's 54 countries are now affected.
+Congo and Ghana reported their first death; Burkina Faso reported two new ones.
+Uganda is closing its borders to all but cargo.
+Ethiopia said all arriving passengers will face mandatory quarantine as of Monday.
+Republic of Congo and Ghana are closing their borders.
+But Somalia is lifting its ban on international flights for two days so stranded citizens can come home.

+Nigeria's international flight ban came a day after Africa's busiest airport, in Johannesburg, blocked foreigners from disembarking and two major airlines — Ethiopian Airlines and South African Airways — announced sweeping cancellations of international flights.

+The Nigerian Civil Aviation Authority said "emergency and essential" flights are exempt from the ban that starts Monday.
+An adviser to President Muhammadu Buhari, Bashir Ahmad, said Nigeria also plans to suspend passenger rail services starting then.

-Angola closed its air, land and sea borders this week, but Namibian media showed President Joao Lourenco at the inauguration of Namibian President Hage Geingob.
-Also in attendance was President Mokgweetsi Masisi of neighboring Botswana, which this week suspended international travel by all government employees.
+While Angola closed air, land and sea borders this week, President Joao Lourenco attended Saturday's inauguration of Namibian President Hage Geingob.
+Also there was President Mokgweetsi Masisi of Botswana, which this week suspended international travel by all government employees.
+Namibia has three cases.

+"My conscience tells me ...
+I did not give a bad example to Angolans," Lourenco told state television, saying his earlier decree left room for extraordinary circumstances, the Portuguese news agency Lusa reported.

 Zimbabwean President Emmerson Mnangagwa also was there.
-He announced a national disaster even before his country confirmed its first virus case on Friday.
 On Saturday, his country announced the first case in the capital, Harare.

+Africa now has more than 1,100 cases, the Africa Centers for Disease Control and Prevention said.

-Burkina Faso now has the most virus deaths of any country in sub-Saharan Africa.
-The West African nation has one of the highest caseloads on the continent with 64.
+Burkina Faso now has the most virus deaths of any country in sub-Saharan Africa and the most cases in West Africa with 64.

-Several government ministers in Burkina Faso have tested positive, including the minister of foreign affairs.
-On Friday, President Roch Marc Christian Kabore announced the country's two international airports would close for two weeks with the exception for military and cargo.
+Several government ministers there have tested positive.
+On Friday, President Roch Marc Christian Kabore announced the country's two international airports would close for two weeks with exceptions for military and cargo.

 Burkina Faso is one of Africa's most fragile states with a growing humanitarian crisis caused by attacks linked to Islamic extremists.
-More than 130 health centers have closed, affecting more than 1.5 million people, the government and aid groups say.
+More than 130 health centers have closed, the government and aid groups say.

 According to a government response plan seen by The Associated Press, emergency teams aren't trained for a respiratory disease outbreak and don't have appropriate protective gear.

 There's also insufficient screening at borders.
-None of Burkina Faso's 44 high-flow entry points have the needed personal protective equipment, and only 23% have coronavirus screening devices.
+Of Burkina Faso's 44 high-flow entry points, only 23% have coronavirus screening devices.

 Jerry-Jonas Mbasha, cluster coordinator for the World Health Organization in Burkina Faso, said he was "much worried about what might happen in the next one week, two weeks from now."